bbglab/oncodrive3d/docs/run_input_output.md

 # Ouput

 The `oncodrive3d run command` performs the 3D clustering analysis, generating both main and supplementary output files.
 The main output files include a gene-level output and a residue-level output, both summarizing the results of the analysis.
-The supplementary output files include the processed input files and a file including information on the genes being analysed.
+The supplementary output files include the processed input files and a processed file derived from the Oncodrive3D built datasets, containing information on the genes being analyzed.

 ## Main Output